(From scratch, using flour, cooked in the microwave oven)

 Cook this mixture on high in the microwave for 2 minutes.
 Then stir well.

 Return the filling to the microwave oven and cook on high for three minutes or until thickened.

 Add the following ingredients to the mixture.

 2 tablespoons of butter

 ¼ cup of fresh lemon juice

 Set the lemon pudding aside to cool.

-Meringue: To make the meringue, whip the three egg whites until frothy and add ¼ cup of sugar, slowly, while still beating.
-When peaks form, pile the meringue on the pie, tarts, or puddings and bake in a 400°F oven for 5 minutes.
+Meringue: To make the meringue, whip the three egg whites until frothy and slowly add ¼ cup of sugar while still beating.
+Once peaks form, pile the meringue on the pie, tarts, or puddings, then bake in a 400°F oven for 5 minutes.
 Watch this process closely.
 Meringue browns very quickly.
-Store your lemon treats in the refrigerator once cooled.
+Once cooked, cool the treats and refrigerate.

 Start by making your favourite pastry recipe.
 This time, I made my Vintage Hot Water Pastry.
 Roll the pastry, cut it into circles, fill a tart pan with pastry circles, and bake the shells or freeze them, uncooked, for another day.

-When you are ready to bake the tart shells, place a paper cupcake liner inside each raw pastry shell and cover the liner with pie weights.
-I own clay pie weights, but some people use dried beans for this purpose.
+When ready to bake the tart shells, place a paper cupcake liner inside each raw pastry shell and cover the liner with pie weights.
+I own clay pie weights, but some people use dried beans.
 When I bake pastry shells without filling, I bake them in a preheated 425° F oven for 10 minutes.
 Then, I carefully remove the liners with the weights and return the shells to the oven for 5 minutes.
 Set the shells aside to cool before filling.